GeorgBraun/swagger2-express-sequelize/docs/tut4-add-database.md

 We tested our implementation by adding a first document via HTTP-POST and retrieving it via HTTP-GET.

+We are able to inspect the SQLite3 database file `db.sqlite` with the help of ["DB Browser for SQLite"](http://sqlitebrowser.org/).

 ## Where to go from here

 Please continue with "[Part 5: Remaining Endpoints and Request-Handler](./tut5-remaining.md)".